X Development: Abandoned or rejected projects

 Projects that X has considered and rejected include a space elevator, which was deemed to be currently infeasible; a hoverboard, which was determined to be too costly relative to the societal benefits; a user-safe jetpack, which was thought to be too loud and energy-wasting; and teleportation, which was found to violate the laws of physics.

 Approach

 In February 2016, Astro Teller, the X "Captain of Moonshots", gave a TED talk in which he described the X approach to projects.
 Unusual characteristics of the approach included constantly trying to find reasons to kill off projects by tackling the hardest parts first, and both celebrating and rewarding staff when projects were killed off due to failure.

 On May 17, 2018, an internal video entitled The Selfish Ledger was leaked by The Verge, regarding reshaping society through total data collection.
 A spokesperson stated that, "This is a thought-experiment by the Design team from years ago that uses a technique known as ‘speculative design' to explore uncomfortable ideas and concepts in order to provoke discussion and debate.
 It's not related to any current or future products."

+In August 2026, X announced the launch of Series X Capital, an independent venture fund founded by Gideon Yu.
+Series X receives the initial external review of X's projects and provides capital and operational support for selected spinouts, with Alphabet retaining an ownership stake in the new entities.
+The fund has invested in former X projects such as Taara, Chorus, and Anori, and has also led a funding round for the Alphabet subsidiary Verily.